THS-International/website/src/markdown-pages/aboutTHS.md

 ## What Goes on at THS?

-In order to explain this, it is probably best to talk about the three major bodies of decision-makers at THS.
+THS has a lot of fun activities, but not only that, but there are some decision-making powers here: particularly three.

 The THS Union Council (_THS kårfullmäktige, KF_) are elected representatives from the Chapters and serve as the decision-makers.

 The THS Union Board (_Kårstyrelsen, KS_) work on the long-term development of THS.
 These positions are elected at the end of the year by  KF and are joined by the President and Vice President in the THS Management Team.
 The Union Board has Board Meetings (KSm) about 10-15 times per year, in which all THS members can attend.

 The THS Management Team (_Kårledningen, KL_).
 They are elected by KS, and are either elected in the fall or spring terms.
-They take one year off of their studies to work for the student union in a specific area ex. business relations, social and international relations, education affairs, etc.
+They take one year off of their studies to work for the student union in a specific area ex. business relations, social and international relations, education affairs, etc. There are various projects under the responsible persons in the Management Team.
+One is the THS International Reception!

 More info can be found on the THS website!